daivat23/Invoice-generator-system/README.md

 # Create an Invoicing Application with Python and Bootstrap5

-This is the final Instalment in the Invoice App development journey.
-There are two more instalments in this tuturial series.
-The videos are all available on youtube.

 ## Requirements File
 You need to install the following packages before running the code: